 Around 43% of small businesses don’t track their inventory or if they do, it’s manually.

-Prioritizing your b2b inventory management will save you time, money, and ensure you’re delivering great products to your customers.
+Prioritizing your warehouse management system will save you time, money, and ensure you’re delivering great products to your customers.
 Perhaps your inventory skills are lacking so you’re looking for inspiration.

 Sound familiar?
 Don’t worry, we’ve got you covered.
 Here are the seven main inventory management mistakes to avoid.

 One of the biggest mistakes is not using automated inventory management.
 As a business owner, you must track your stock, monitor incoming items, and link with your suppliers so data must be accurate.

 Many business owners still use spreadsheets or paper, which increases the risk of error.
 Plus, if you don’t update Microsoft Excel then it can affect the data and you may have to re-create it.